 by Jessica Ackerman on May 13, 2012

 Countertops take a great deal of abuse, even when care is taken to prevent damage.
 Heavy items can fall out of cabinetry and ding the laminate surface, and people are not always careful about using cutting boards and hot pads.
 In time, laminate countertops begin to show wear, but it is easy to repair or hide the damage.
-The following easy ways to repair and hide damage to laminate countertops will extend the life and greatly improve the overall look of the room.
+The following easy ways to repair and hide damage to laminate countertops will extend life and greatly improve the overall look of the room.

 How to Repair Loose Laminate Veneer

-Laminate veneer is glued to a base, and it sometimes becomes loose, especially around the edges.
-Repair loose veneer as soon as possible to avoid further damage, and use clear drying adhesive strong enough to bond veneer to the base.
+The laminate veneer is glued to a base, and it sometimes becomes loose, especially around the edges.
+Repair loose veneer as soon as possible to avoid further damage, and use clear drying adhesive strong enough to bond the veneer to the base.
 Begin by blowing or carefully brushing away any dust or debris, and apply the adhesive according to product label instructions.
 Immediately wipe away any excess adhesive, and lay a sheet of waxed paper over the surface.
 Place heavy books over the repair until the adhesive dries.
 For vertical locations, use painter’s tape to hold the veneer in place until the adhesive is completely dry.

 Create an Insert for Areas of Extensive Damage

 When countertops are burned or gouged beyond repair, the damage can be cut away and the area can be filled in with another type of material.
 Consider cutting away a damaged portion of a laminate countertop, and fill it in with butcher block or sealed granite of the same thickness.
 This will provide a built-in cutting board and solve a serious and unsightly problem.

 Quick and Easy Cover-Up Ideas